library-pals/read-action/shortcut/README.md

 1. After you finish a book, click the _Finished a book_ shortcut from the Shortcuts app.
 2. The shortcut will ask you for the book ISBN, the date you finished the book, and any notes (optional).
-3. Finally, the action will automatically create and open a GitHub issue.
+3. Finally, the action will automatically create a respository dispatch event to trigger the action.